 Notes

 - Use whatever vegetables you have.
 I like to also cut up sweet potatoes.
-You can also add peas and celery.
+You can also add peas, corn and celery.
 I love using root vegetables and winter squashes.

 - This harvest chicken pie can be baked in a 10 inch cast iron skillet as well.

-I hope this harvest chicken pie warms your heart and brings you comfort during the Fall and Winter.
+I hope this harvest chicken pie warms your heart and brings you comfort during the Fall and Winter (or anytime, really).
 Tag me over on Instagram and share to Pinterest if you make this hearty meal.
 Enjoy!